Tintern – Cistercian Abbey

 The monastery buildings in Tintern were exceptionally on the north side of the church, not on the south side, as it usually wasA square, main garth, originally surrounded by Romanesque cloisters, was adjacent to the northern aisle, with not very large dimensions, about 23.2 x 23.2 meters, and after reconstruction in the mid-13th century, 30.5 x 33.5 meters.
 The cloisters provided access to most of the buildings without the need to face unfavorable weather conditions, and also provided space for study, relaxation and contemplation, as well as some ceremonies.
 They were covered with mono-pitched roofs, since the mid-thirteenth century supported by two rows of columns ended with semicircular arcades filled with elegant, variously moulded trefoils.
 The arcades were connected with miniature rib vaults, the novelty was also the alternating arrangement of columns.
 In the northern part there was a lavabo, where the monks could wash their hands before meals.
 In the second half of the 15th century, the southern and western parts of the cloisters were rebuilt.
 Probably this part was sealed, and after strengthening the outer walls, windows were embedded in them to avoid severe weather conditions.

 On the west side of the main cloisters was the 13th-century west wing, which was the main entrance to the monastery.
-This range housed the refectory and dormitory of lay brothers, connected by an oblique passage with the cloister and the rest of the convent’s buildings relatively late, because only at the end of the 13th century.
+This range housed the refectory and dormitory of lay brothers, connected by an oblique passage with the cloister and the rest of the abbey’s buildings relatively late, because only at the end of the 13th century.
 In the west wing there was also the so-called an outer parlour, that is a type of room for contacts with lay people.
 In front of it at the end of the 13th century was added an entrance porch, to which guests came, for whom a stone seat and a large niche were placed.
 In the 15th century, probably to boast of greater splendor, the entrance door from the porch to the parlour was rebuilt and a stone vault was placed in it.
 On the first floor there were chambers of the monk managing the cellarium, in which he conducted business, received guests and managed the monastery property.
 North of it was a square vaulted room without a direct connection to the cloister.
 It was used as a warehouse and pantry – cellarium.
 In the fourteenth century, the west wing was extended to the south, so it could be connected by a direct, diagonal passage with the northern aisle of the church.

 The corner, west fragment of the north wing was occupied by the monastery kitchen.
 It was placed exactly between the aforementioned refectory of lay brothers and the main refectory of monks located on its eastern side, thanks to which it could efficiently service both buildings.
 The kitchen was divided into two rooms.
 In one of it there was an outflow for waste removed to the gutter and connection to the main refectory and cloister, while in the second, west one, there was a hearth and three doors: to the cloister, to the west wing and to the rear yard.
 The main refectory, that is the dining room of the monks, after the rebuilding from the first half of the 13th century, was a large building on a rectangular plan with longer walls on the north-south line, with large, pointed, Gothic windows.
 It was an impressive hall 26 meters long and 9 meters wide, probably topped with a timber open roof truss.
 Inside, the monks gathered only once a day for a silent meal, consisting of bread, vegetables and beer or fish and eggs on Lenten Days.
 In the southern wall of the refectory there were two niches for washing and storing dishes, and the stairs led to the pulpit from which monk read during meals.
 In the south-eastern part, the portal led directly to a small pantry or warehouse.